cpursley/walex/README.md

 ### Destinations

-You can optionally configure WalEx to automatically send events to _destinations_ without neededing to write any Elixir code (not Config above).
+You can optionally [configure](#config) WalEx to automatically send events to _destinations_ without even neededing to write any Elixir code.

 #### Webhooks